d2s/Documentation/docs/PasswordlessLogin.md

 ## Step by step procedure

 If the server is set up listening for ssh on other ports than standard port 22 use `ssh -p port` to use another port.
 In RsyncOSX there is in parameters setting possible to set another ssh port if required.
-The `Mac$` is a abbrivation for the terminal prompt.
+The `Mac$` is a abbreviation for the terminal prompt.

 **Step 1** : create a ssh-keypair on your Mac (from the terminal window) and just press Enter every time `ssh-keygen` ask for input (three times).

 `Mac$ ssh-­keygen -­t rsa`